Jo0/MarsRover/README.md

 This .NET Core console application pulls images taken by all rovers on a given date by calling the NASA Mars Rover Photo API.

 This application is not limited to a Windows environment.
-You will be able to build this for OSX, Linux, and ARM envrionments.
+You will be able to build this for OSX, Linux in x86_x64 and ARM32 and ARM64.

 ### Dependencies